 The dictionary definition of “nude” is “A naked human figure, typically as the subject of a painting, sculpture or photograph.”

-The very first boudoir portraits I made, were in the late 1970’s for a couple that wanted a nude portrait of themselves to hang on the wall above their bed.
+The very first boudoir portraits that I ever made were in the late 1970’s for a couple that wanted a nude portrait of themselves to hang on the wall above their bed.
 And yes, we do couples and sexy friend shoots, details can be found in the answer to question #6 on our Frequently Asked Questions page.

 Some images that people want to hang on their wall are made in black and white because they feel the image is more abstract, more artistic.
-On the other hand, if you prefer something more personal, the image should definitely be in color, like toda’s portrait.
-As in all of the options you have available at Blue Moon, you get to make the final decision based on what you want.
+On the other hand, if you prefer something more personal, the image should definitely be in color, like today’s portrait.
+As in all of the options that are available at Blue Moon, you get to make the final decision based on what you want.

 Please contact us via phone at 720-515-4497 or via the Contact tab above and tell us what you have in mind and let’s schedule a photo shoot.
 Call us today to make and appointment for your own unique intimate portrait.

 On a health note: Our chief photographer received the first dose of the COVID-19 vaccine last month and received the second dose on January 25.
 We have had our home and home studio professionally cleaned and sanitized nine different times since the pandemic started so we’re be ready to photograph you when you’re ready to be photographed.